 Completely Different Title: While a few countries went for variations for "metal jacket", in South America (plus Portugal) went for the poster, translating Joker's "Born To Kill".
 Central America went for yet another scene, Cara de guerra, "War face".

 Dyeing for Your Art: Vincent D'Onofrio gained so much weight for his role as Pvt.
 Gomer Pyle, that he tore ligaments in his knees during the obstacle course scene.
 He surpassed Robert DeNiro's record (for Raging Bull) for most weight gained for a role, over 70 pounds.
+He would gain weight again for Wilson Fisk in Daredevil, a version of Marvel's Kingpin that has some traits of Gomer Pyle.

 Enforced Method Acting: To make the recruits' reactions to Gunnery Sgt.
 Hartman as realistic as possible, Stanley Kubrick made sure that R. Lee Ermey did not socialize with the actors playing recruits.
 They also didn't get to meet him prior to filming.